destngx/nvim-config/README.md

 ## Features
 With the following plugins has been integrated into to support for full stack development:

-> ![INFO] I have actively updated this config so it may be changed in the future.
+> [!INFO] I have actively updated this config so it may be changed in the future.
+> You can try telescope instead of fzf-lua at telescope branch.
+But it will not be updated since I don't use it.
+> There are some plugins that I don't use but I still keep it for reference use.

 1. **[AdvancedNewFile.nvim]()**: Create new files and folders
 2. **[Comment.nvim]()**: quickly comment code with treesitter power